Skip to content

 That made no sense to me.
 It’s winter.
 We came prepared for a cold weather adventure.
 Had we become soft all of a sudden?
 Would we have backed out at home because of a little wind?
 No.

-Yet I was being mocked about liking the cold and wanting to stick to the latest plan for Bierstadt.
+Yet I was being mocked for liking the cold and wanting to stick to the latest plan for Bierstadt.

 I couldn’t understand why would we come all the way to Colorado for something less than a 14er.
 It wasn’t like the avalanche danger was high everywhere, leaving us with no other choice.
 I politely challenged this decision to no avail.
 The decision was made and that was that, no further discussion.